Valencia Travel Guide (2026): 11 Best Things to Do, Hidden Gems & Local Food

 5. Mercado Central – Valencia’s Foodie Paradise

-Step into Mercado Central, one of Europe’s largest and most stunning markets, and immerse yourself in the heart of Valencia’s culinary culture.
-Beneath its striking domed roof, you’ll find a colorful mix of fresh produce, local seafood, and regional specialties like Valencian oranges, jamón ibérico, and horchata.
+Step inside Mercado Central, one of Europe’s largest and most stunning markets, and immerse yourself in the heart of Valencia’s culinary culture.
+Beneath its striking domed roof, you’ll discover a vibrant array of fresh produce, local seafood, and regional treasures like Valencian oranges, jamón ibérico, and refreshing horchata.

 6. El Carmen’s Moorish Flair – A Walk Through History